• Skip to primary navigation

 Make this a Keto Ground Beef Recipe

-After consulting with a friend of mine in the keto recipe space, I’m happy to say this can be a keto ground beef casserole with just one modification!
+After consulting with a friend in the keto recipe space, I’m happy to say this can be a keto ground beef casserole with just one modification!

 Omit the tomatoes to make this a keto ground beef recipe.